-The power indicator is located just above and to the left of the status bar.
-The power indicator lights green when computer power is on.
+The power indicator is located just above and to the right of the status bar.
+The power indicator lights green when computer power is on, blinks green when in Suspend mode and blinks amber to indicate that the battery power is low.